-Mechanical forces play a very important role in the cardiovascular system as they regulate vascular functions such as endothelial cell alignment to blood flow, endothelium-dependent vasodilation and cardiac remodeling.
-For this reason, mechanical forces are important in a number of cardiovascular diseases.
+Forces that are created by the heart play a vital role in the cardiovascular system as they regulate vascular functions such as endothelial cell alignment to blood flow, red blood cell volume regulation and cardiac remodelling.
+For this reason, mechanical forces are important in a number of cardiovascular diseases including heart failure and atherosclerosis.
 Despite some recent advancements, our understanding of how force is sensed at the molecular level by proteins in the cardiovascular system is limited.
-This project will focus on Piezo1 that is a critical mechanical sensor in endothelial cells, red blood cells and other cell types such as cardiac fibroblasts.
+This project will focus on Piezo1 channel that is a critical mechanical sensor in endothelial cells, red blood cells and other cell types such as cardiac fibroblasts.

 A degree in biological sciences, dentistry, medicine, midwifery, nursing, psychology or a good honours degree in a subject relevant to the research topic.
 A Masters degree in a relevant subject may also be required in some areas of the Faculty.
 For entry requirements for all other research degrees we offer, please contact us.